Please follow the links below for instructions in preparing your application.

 There are two bar examinations held annually.
 Examinations are held on the last Tuesday and Wednesday of February and July of each year.
-The February 2016 Bar Examination will be held at the Embassy Suites Charleston.
+The July 2016 Bar Examination will be held at the Charleston Marriott Town Center.

 Priority deadline for the February bar examination is November 1 of the previous year.
 Applications should arrive in our office no earlier than August 1.
 Late applications postmarked between November 2 and December 1 must include a $200 late fee.
 Applications postmarked after December 1 will not be accepted.

 Priority deadline for the July bar examination is April 1 of the current year.
 Applications should arrive in our office no earlier than March 1.
 Late applications postmarked between April 2 and May 1 must include a $200 late fee.
 Applications postmarked after May 1 will not be accepted.